 Lastly, any bird feeder can be customized on the back side for a more complete and personalized sympathy gift idea.

-4. Raise a Glass Bottle Opener
+9. Raise a Glass Bottle Opener

 This wall mounted bottle opener is handcrafted in the USA and custom engraved with your loved one’s name and dates.
 Includes an encouragement to “raise a glass in memory of” the departed loved one.

-8. Memory Gift Tree
+12. Memory Tree Sapling

 Not everyone has the green thumb to foster and care for plants, but that’s not the kind of sympathy gift this is.
 It’s a memorial tree, which they can plant in the name and memory of someone they cared for deeply.

 Over the years the tree will grow in strength, stature, and beauty, just like the memories you treasure.

-9. Cremation Necklace
+14. Cremation Necklace